Gigil: Industry recognition

 In 2023, the Philippine Daily Inquirer named Gigil the No. 2 Philippine Growth Champion, as it placed second among 25 Philippine companies that achieved the highest percentage growth in revenues between 2018 and 2021.
 The UK's Financial Times named Gigil as one of the High-Growth Companies in Asia Pacific.
 Gigil was the highest-placing ad agency on the list, making it the fastest-growing ad agency in the Asia-Pacific.
 Campaign Brief Asia named Gigil as the No. 1 ad agency in the Philippines, No. 2 in Asia, and No. 3 in the Asia-Pacific.
 Badong Abesamis and Herbert Hernandez were also declared the Philippines' Most Awarded Creative Directors.
 Gigil won the Philippines Independent Agency of the Year silver in the Southeast Asia Campaign Agency of the Year awards.
 Gigil was also awarded the Southeast Asia Agency Marketer Partnership of the Year bronze with Netflix.

 In 2024, Gigil was awarded by the Philippine Marketing Association's Agora Awards as Marketing Agency of the Year.
 Gigil was also named for the second consecutive year as a Philippine Growth Champion by The Philippine Daily Inquirer and Statista, having achieved the highest percentage growth in revenue among Filipino companies between 2019 and 2022.
 Gigil was also named for the second consecutive year by the Financial Times as among Asia-Pacific's fastest growing businesses on its list of High-Growth Companies Asia-Pacific 2024.

-In 2024, Australian-based Campaign Brief The Work ranked Gigil the No. 2 creative agency overall in the Asia Pacific region.
+Australia-based Campaign Brief The Work ranked Gigil the No. 2 creative agency overall in the Asia Pacific region.
 The agency was ranked No. 1 in the Philippines.

-In the following year, Campaign Brief The Work ranked Gigil the No. 1 creative agency overall in the Asia Pacific region.
+In 2025, Campaign Brief The Work ranked Gigil the No. 1 creative agency overall in the Asia Pacific region.
+Gigil's founding partners Badong Abesamis and Herbert Hernandez were named by Campaign Brief Asia in its 2025 Creative Rankings as "Philippines' Most Awarded Creative Directors".
+Campaign Brief Asia also ranked Gigil as the No. 1 ad agency in the Philippines.

 Awards and recognition

-The following are honors Gigil received as an advertising agency rather than for a specific campaign.
+The following are honors Gigil has received as an advertising agency rather than for a specific campaign.